JC’s PBL students earn national honors

 “It was a long road to get to nationals and I’m happy we competed at this level.
 Just standing on the stage was an honor and to be able to represent Jones made this even more special,” said Rouse.

-Jones College PBL Advisor, David Ray was especially proud of his students’ perseverance to continue competing among the nation’s top students.
+Jones College PBL adviser David Ray was especially proud of his students’ perseverance to continue competing among the nation’s top students.

-“I was very proud of our student’s accomplishments,” said Ray.
-“We had six top-ten winners which is a continuation our tradition of excellence at the national level.
-For the last ten years, we’ve seen more students rise to the top.
+“I was very proud of our students’ accomplishments,” said Ray.
+“We had six Top 10 winners, which is a continuation our tradition of excellence at the national level.
+For the last 10 years, we’ve seen more students rise to the top.
 This is a testament to the hard work put forth by the students and their level of instruction here at Jones.
 These students worked hard to get to San Antonio and to watch their efforts pay off as they received recognition among 2,000 of their peers is very rewarding.”

-Also attending the national conference was JC networking instructor, and PBL advisor, Mitch Dubose.
-He and Ray agree, “This group of students was one of our favorite groups because of the student’s intense drive to succeed.
-They all did a great job representing Jones College.”

 (0) comments